6510nl/DevOps64/README.md

 ---

-## Mounting the Raspberry Pi Zero W into the Commodore 64 casing
+## Mounting inside the Commodore 64 casing

-Mounting the RPi into the C64 case which sports the Ultimate64 has a few benefits;
+Combining and mounting the Raspberry Pi Zero W next to the Ultimate 64 into the Commodore 64 casing has a few benefits;

 *   The RPi is only powered on when the Ultimate64 is powered on.
 *   Everything inside the Commodore 64 case.